-Why restore image to a different computer?
+Scenarios to restore image to different computer

 Can I restore a system image to a different computer?